 Side Effects for Adderall and Modafinil

 Modafinil may have slightly fewer side effects, but that does not mean the drug is entirely without side effects.
-The most common side effects are some headaches, nausea, dizziness and nervousness.
+The most common side effects are headaches, nausea, dizziness, and nervousness.
 Technically, one side effect of Modafinil is trouble sleeping, but since most people taking it struggle with excessive daytime sleepiness, this may not be a problem for some.
-Modafinil may also cause some rare side effects like irregular heartbeat, agitation, depression or hallucinations.
+Modafinil may also cause some rare side effects like irregular heartbeat, agitation, depression, or hallucinations.
 Overall, the main issue with Modafinil is that it increases heart rate and blood pressure, which can be a problem for those with a history of heart problems.

 Do Adderall or Modafinil Interact Poorly With Other Substances?

 Both Adderall and Modafinil interact poorly with alcohol.
 The stimulant nature of the medications can compete with the depressant effects of alcohol, masking signs of drinking too much without actually preventing the problem.
-Ultimately, this can lead to alcohol overdoses, heart problems and aggressive behavior.
+Ultimately, this can lead to alcohol overdoses, heart problems, and aggressive behavior.

 Adderall interacts badly with many medications.
-It should not be taken alongside MAO inhibitors, serotonergic drugs, CYP2D6 inhibitors, proton pump inhibitors or tricyclic antidepressants.
+It should not be taken alongside MAO inhibitors, serotonergic drugs, CYP2D6 inhibitors, proton pump inhibitors, or tricyclic antidepressants.
 Modafinil interacts poorly with hormonal birth control.
 It can reduce the effectiveness of birth control due to its inhibitory effect.
-It may also interact badly with warfarin, CYP2C19 substrates, MAO inhibitors and CYP3A4/5 substrates.
+It may also interact badly with warfarin, CYP2C19 substrates, MAO inhibitors, and CYP3A4/5 substrates.

-Potential for Abuse of Adderall or Modafinil
+Potential for Abuse of Medications

 In general, Adderall is far more likely to be abused than Modafinil.
 Adderall is actually the most widely abused prescription stimulant, especially on college campuses.
 There are several reasons that people are more likely to use Adderall without a prescription or use Adderall in ways not recommended by their doctor.
 First of all, Adderall is widely available.
-Since it is so frequently prescribed, it is very easy for people to obtain it from friends with a prescription or from a dealer.
-Due to its rarity, Modafinil is less easy to obtain unless you have a legitimate prescription for the medication.
+Since it is so frequently prescribed, it is easy for people to obtain it from friends with a prescription or a dealer.
+Due to its rarity, Modafinil is less easy to get unless you have a legitimate prescription for the medication.

-People often abuse Adderall due to the rush of euphoria they get from taking a large dose of the drug.
+People often abuse Adderall due to the rush of euphoria from taking a large dose of the drug.
 Modafinil does have some slight euphoric properties, but it does not immediately flood the brain with neurotransmitters in the same way that Adderall does.
 This means there is little incentive to abuse Modafinil.